C2SM/icon-vis/README.md

 #### interpolate.py - [interpolate.py](https://github.com/C2SM/iconarray/blob/main/iconarray/core/interpolate.py)

-The functions in interpolate.py are used to facilitate the interpolation of ICON vector data to a regular grid, or a coarser ICON grid, for the purpose of vectorplots, eg wind plots.
+The functions in interpolate.py are used to facilitate the interpolation of ICON vector data to a regular grid, or a coarser ICON grid, for the purpose of vectorplots, e.g., wind plots.
 For psyplot we recommend to plot wind data on the regular grid as you can then scale the density of arrows in a vector plot as desired.

 **`remap_ICON_to_ICON()`** This calls the `create_ICON_to_ICON_remap_namelist()` function to create a fieldextra namelist with your datafile, and subsequently runs fieldextra with this namelist.
 The output file along with a LOG and the namelist are saved in a `tmp` folder.
 The function returns the file location of the output file.